-The President, VP of Marketing, or the Director of Marketing will determine if an official statement should be prepared and released.
+The President, or the Director of Marketing will determine if an official statement should be prepared and released to the public.
+The President and Dean of Students will determine what communication will be prepared and sent to employees and students.

-- The Director of Marketing (VP of Marketing if necessary) will formulate the message with the assistance of one of the designated officials. - The Director of Marketing will brief all College personnel who are assigned to answer the phone on appropriate responses to the crisis and/or emergency. - The Director of Marketing will determine the most effective and efficient method of dissemination of statement(s) to on-campus and off-campus constituencies. - The Director of Marketing or VP of Marketing will discuss statement(s) with the President prior to dissemination when possible. - Initial on-campus distribution will be to the Vice Presidents.
+- The Director of Marketing or Dean of Students will formulate the message with the assistance of one of the designated officials. - The Director of Marketing will brief all College personnel who are assigned to answer the phone on appropriate responses to the crisis and/or emergency. - The Director of Marketing will determine the most effective and efficient method of dissemination of statement(s) to on-campus and off-campus constituencies. - The Director of Marketing will discuss statement(s) with the President prior to dissemination when possible.

+- Initial on-campus distribution will be to the Vice Presidents.
 Those administrators will be charged with forwarding this statement to staff, faculty, on-campus students, commuter students, and other constituencies.
-(NOTE: In cases involving employee or student injuries or deaths, the Office of the President will notify an immediate family member before the information is released to the public. - The Director of Marketing will coordinate off-campus distribution of information through media and the college web site.
+(NOTE: In cases involving employee or student injuries or deaths, the Office of the college will notify an immediate family member before the information is released to the public. - The Director of Marketing will coordinate off-campus distribution of information through media and the college web site.
 The Director of Marketing and Dean of Student Life (if a student(s) is involved) will coordinate information gathering from outside authorities.